Impact of AI in Retail – Is Amazon Go the Start of Fully-AI Retail?

 AI in supply chain management is the most popular adaption of the technology in the Retail industry.

-One of the major elements the mere concept of a factory of future is made of smart, connected, and very efficient supply chain.
-The fact that there are a vast number of stakeholders participating in the supply chain cycle — manufacturers, suppliers, retailers, distributors, and the customers — the supply chain itself presents a number of opportunities for introducing automation in the business process, something that AI in supply chain is known to handle effortlessly.
+One of the major elements of the mere concept of a factory of the future is made of smart, connected, and very efficient supply chain.
+The fact that there are a vast number of stakeholders participating in the supply chain cycle — manufacturers, suppliers, retailers, distributors, and the customers — the supply chain itself presents a number of opportunities for introducing automation in the business process, something that the supply chain focused AI solutions for retail is known to handle effortlessly.

 The prominent role of AI in supply chain planning is what IDC estimates will bring half of the mature supply chains to incorporate AI by the time we reach 2020.
-Even in the present day, there are a number of ways AI is revolutionizing Supply Chain Management.
+Even in the present day, there are a number of ways AI and Retail amalgamation is revolutionizing Supply Chain Management.

 Ways AI in Supply Chain and Logistics is Revolutionizing Retail